maripo/TimeDripper/README.md

 1. Download the latest release from this repository.
 2. Open Firefox and navigate to `about:addons`.
 3. Click on the gear icon, then choose 'Install Add-on From File'.
-4. Select the downloaded file and accept the installation prompt.
+4. Select `extension/manifest.json`　and accept the installation prompt.

 ## Manual
 * We recommend pinning the TimeDripper icon to your Firefox toolbar for easy access.
 This allows you to quickly check your remaining time at a glance.